robtweed/qewd-transform-json/README.md

   *people* is defined as an array, containing two elements:

-  - the first defines the array property to use within the input object.
+  - the first element defines the array property to use within the input object.
 In our case we want to use input.arr, so we just specify {{arr}}.

+  - the second element, if present, specifies the template object to create as each element of the output array.
+    Note that the input object properties you specify in the mappings are relative to the input object's parent array
+    that you specified in the first element above.
+So, in the example above, they are relative to the input object's *{{arr}}* array.
+    Hence, for the output object's *firstName* property, you merely specify *{{name}}*, which tells the transformer to use the
+    *name* property from each array element within the input object's *{{arr}} array.

-  - the second, if present, specifies the template object to apply for each people element.
-This can be as simple or as complex as you like, and can define lower-level arrays if required.
+    The template array object can be as simple or as complex as you like, and can define lower-level arrays and/or objects if required.

   - if the second element isn't defined, the array specified in the first element is copied directly into the output property.